-Every writer has limits on how fast that is, and every writer has spaces where they can improve that speed if they put effort and focus into the task.
+Every writer has limits to how fast they can write, and every writer has areas where they can improve that speed if they put effort and focus into the task.

-Brute force is one of those spaces: simply typing faster and staring harder at the screen to force the words to come.
+Brute force is one of those areas: simply typing faster and staring harder at the screen to force the words to come.

-But it’s not the best space to work on.
-Instead, “work smarter not harder” by applying some of these Jedi mind tricks to your writing work day.
+But it’s not the best area to work on.
+Instead, “work smarter, not harder” by applying some of these Jedi mind tricks to your writing work day.
 You’ll be happy with the results.

 How to Write Faster

 In addition to learning how to type faster, here are 9 tips from professional writers that will help you write more in less time.

 1. Outline at Night

 As you’re closing down for the night, identify what you need to work on the next day.
 Take 10-15 minutes to create an outline for each thing you plan to write.
 While you’re falling asleep, you won’t be able to avoid thinking about them and setting yourself up for speedy writing come morning.
 You’ll also process some of the problem while you sleep.